 'Rio comments on things he doesn't know!' - Solskjaer hits back at Ferdinand over Ronaldo jibe

-Manchester United manager Ole Gunnar Solskjaer brushed off speculation that Cristiano Ronaldo was running the team from the sidelines during Tuesday's defeat to Young Boys, saying that Rio Ferdinand was not aware of the real situation at the club when he made those comments.
+Manchester United manager Ole Gunnar Solskjaer brushed off Rio Ferdinand's speculation that Cristiano Ronaldo was running the team from the sidelines during Tuesday's defeat to Young Boys.

 Ronaldo's goal at Young Boys wasn't enough in United's Champions League opener, as the 10-man Reds went down to a surprise defeat in Switzerland.